-Designer @Gaia-surf Joined about 3 years ago
+Designer @Gaia-surf Joined over 4 years ago

 But it's mostly just to show people the way you would like something to behavior because there is no perfect workflow to handoff this to devs and your animation will stay in the 'I wish' area

 I would say it's not about colors, you may have to break the line.
 Something like this :

 Or align them so my eye does not have to browse left and right to find where they are.

 You have to check this ted : https://www.ted.com/talks/roman_mars_why_city_flags_may_be_the_worst_designed_thing_you_ve_never_noticed?language=en

 I was doing some freelance with a team of 6 people recently, working on a really really huge and complexe project.
 All of them were using the adobe CC solution.
 When the manager was able to get a budget in order to update their whole computer set-up.
 They did choose the mac and sketch combo (Yes, I did argue for them to do it).
 I was there to help them during the transition and gave them a 2h course/presentation of sketch.

 The real pain was to setup the sharing library.
 It took us about 2 weeks to have something up-and running.
 We used a mix between craft shared library from invision and the native sketch templating feature running on the Creative cloud file sharing...
 It 's faaar from being perfect, some times the synch doesn't work, some time it mixes your changes with the original template, some other time it duplicate every single symbols.
 We rapidly began to keep a backup of every single step to finally we decide having a UI design shync meeting twice a week in order to decide what we will going to update inside the library.
 But when they saw the sketch nested symbols+constraints at work...
 Boy!
 Nobody wanted to use photoshop again.

 Mac O.S is easy to use and if you have other user in your team you will never get stuck.
 Sketch is also really handy it will take you no more than few days to be familiar.

 Money concerns appart you should to go for it.